vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

    + portstat.py:

-     The portstat command with -f, which representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR column.
+     The portstat command with -f, representing the cli "show interfaces counters fec-stats" will be enhanced to add FEC_FLR column.

 ### 4.1 Assumptions